placeholder

 Note: You are not able to carry forward any unused CGT allowance from previous tax years.

-How do you calculate capital gains tax on inherited property?
+How to calculate CGT on inherited property?

 Total CGT = (taxable gain x tax rate)